 Pale blue faience shabti of Horwedja, a priest of Neith.
 The shabti is a typical, yet high quality, example of the 30th Dynasty, with long, striped wig and plaited beard; a hoe in the left hand and a mattock in the right; a grain basket hanging over the right shoulder on a rope; a back pillar; and a pedestal under the feet.
 The shabti is inscribed with the shabti spell (text A; chapter 6 of the ‘Book of the Dead’); the text is written in hieroglyphs.
 This shabti was discovered by Sir W.M.F.
 Petrie in the late 1800s as part of a set of 399 shabtis belonging to Horwedja within his submerged tomb in Hawara, Egypt.

 Much of the original blue colour has been lost or has faded, particularly on the top half of the figure.
 This fading is due to water damage, which occured within the tomb.
-The shabti has been mounted on a base in modern times, which is inscribed with the misinformation of the shabti dating to the Twenty-Sixth Dynasty.
+The shabti has been mounted on a base in modern times, which is inscribed with the erroneous dating of the shabti to the Twenty-Sixth Dynasty.